Donnie Simpson: Career

-Donnie Simpson is a Washington, D.C. radio, television, and movie personality.
+After eight years at WJLB in Detroit, Donnie relocated to Washington, D.C., in 1977 where he began working at WRC-FM, now WKYS, as a DJ and program director.
+He remained with WKYS for 15 years through its format migration from Disco-based Rhythmic Contemporary Hits to Urban Contemporary in the 1980s.
 He hosted The Donnie Simpson Morning Show in morning drive for over 30 years.
-In 1988, Simpson was recognized as both the best (Top) radio personality and Top program director in the nation by Billboard Magazine, the world's most influential music industry publication.
-He received both Billboard's prestigious Radio Personality of the Year and Program Director of the Year awards.

-Simpson is known for his sultry voice, warm smile and piercing green eyes.
-He is the son of a record shop owner.
-Having been exposed to multiple genres of music, Simpson began his radio career at age 15 with WJLB in Detroit, MI where he remained for eight years.
-He relocated to Washington D.C. in 1977 where he began working at WRC-FM, now WKYS, as a DJ and program director.
-He remained with WKYS for 15 years through its format migration from Disco-based Rhythmic Contemporary Hits to Urban Contemporary in the 1980s.
-In 1981, Simpson landed his first television job on WRC-TV, hired as back-up anchor for the George Michael Sports Machine show on NBC's Washington outlet.
+In 1981, Donnie landed his first television job on WRC-TV, hired as back-up anchor for the George Michael Sports Machine show on NBC's Washington outlet.
 Soon after he hosted Video Soul, a music video show on BET and many other network specials.
-Simpson eventually hosted The Donnie Simpson Morning Show on WPGC-FM for 17 years.
-He left radio in 2010.

-In 1983, Simpson was recruited by Robert L. Johnson, founder of Black Entertainment Television BET, to host the network's primetime music video show, Video Soul.
+In 1983, Donnie was recruited by Robert L. Johnson, founder of Black Entertainment Television BET, to host the network's primetime music video show, Video Soul.
 Simpson remained with the show until its cancellation in 1997.
 Over several decades, Simpson has hosted many network specials and tributes.
 He has interviewed well-known stars, including Stevie Wonder, Prince, Elton John, Aretha Franklin, David Bowie, Janet Jackson, James Brown, Usher, Jay-Z, Notorious BIG, Whitney Houston, Tupac, Madonna, Mariah Carey, Smokey Robinson, and many others.
-In 2004, Simpson was inducted into the BET Walk of Fame.
-In 2015, he was inducted into the Rhythm and Blues Music Hall of Fame, the only non-musician so honored at that point.
-On October 29, 2020, Donnie, along with six other honorees, was inducted into the Radio Hall of Fame in a live two-hour ceremony broadcast live on radio stations across the country.
+On June 1, 2023, Donnie Simpson's Video Soul premiered on BET+.

+Donnie also launched the Donnie Simpson Podcast Network (DSPN) releasing the first season of The Donnie Simpson Show Podcast on December 8, 2021.
+The podcast video is also available on Donnie's YouTube channel where he can be seen interviewing celebrity guests including Smokey Robinson, D.L.
+Hughley, Regina Belle, Tichina Arnold and more.